 Join Equus-Silvania for a high-quality horseback riding holiday in one of the most amazing areas of Europe!
-In this holiday, you will be stunned by the gorgeous meadows, hills, and forests of Romania as you galloping on your horse.
-More than just a vacation, Equus-Silvania also invites you to be involved in several large conservation programs in the Carpathian Mountains and the hills of Transylvania.
+On this holiday, you will be stunned by the gorgeous meadows, hills, and forests of Romania as you ride on your horse.
+More than just a vacation, Equus-Silvania also invites you to learn about several large conservation programmes in the Carpathian Mountains and the hills of Transylvania.

 During this vacation, you will stay at Equus Silvania for most of the nights.
 Equus Silvania is a horse riding center, built in 2004, which combines local traditions with the Western standard.
 The center has a new, tasteful, and modern guesthouse with private bathrooms and offers mainly organic food from its garden, chicken, turkeys, and pigs, or from the surrounding farms.
 The horses of Equus Silvania are Arab and Shagya-Arab, Kisberi, Gidran, and other Hungarian breeds.
 This mixture offers a suitable horse for everybody from calm horses for the lesser experienced to fast and fiery horses for the demanding rider.
 But all horses have the stamina and are used to the mountains.